 Luckily, there is so much to choose from where Indian cuisine is concerned.
-And the best part is, you don't need to get fancy about it either.
+And the best part is, you do not need to get fancy about it either.
 Most of us have frozen veggies in our fridge.
-Here's my easy-peasy recipe for whipping them up into a tasty, easy dish that goes well with plain rice, hot Chapatis or Parathas.
+Here is my easy-peasy recipe for whipping them up into a tasty, easy dish that goes well with plain rice, hot chapatis or parathas.
 You can also serve it as a side dish with daal (lentils).

 - 2 green chilies (reduce if you want less heat)

 5 cloves garlic